CosmWasm/sylvia-book/README.md

 # The Sylvia Book

-The book about writing Smart Contracts for CosmWasm using Rust with Sylvia framework
+The book about writing Smart Contracts for CosmWasm using Rust with Sylvia framework.

 ## About